Kaliakra Archaeological Reserve

 Cape Kaliakra and the architectural reserve on its territory are located 12 km southeast of Kavarna.
 It is an oblong, narrowing rocky peninsula that juts out about 2 km into the sea.
 The rich history, the well-preserved landscape, and the beautiful panoramic views make Cape Kaliakra one of the most attractive tourist spots on the Black Sea Coast.

 The slopes of the cape take a 60 – 70 m plunge straight into the sea.
 The waves have carved caves and arches at its foot that can be approached only by the sea.
-In the past these tunnel-caves were connected to the fortress and were used for loading and unloading ships.
+In the past, these tunnel-caves were connected to the fortress and were used for loading and unloading ships.

 Kaliakra is a nature and archaeological reserve.
 It stretches over 687.5 decares and comprises wild steppes and incredible coastal rocks.
 More than 400 plant species can be found in the reserve.
-A total of 310 kinds of birds live on the territory of Kaliakra and 100 of them require special measures for their habitats preservation.
+A total of 310 kinds of birds live on the territory of Kaliakra and 100 of them require special measures for preservation of their habitats.
 106 of these bird species are protected at European level.
 The European Shag (Phalacrocorax aristotelis) nests here.
 The region is extremely important for migrating birds because Via pontica, the second biggest migratory route in Europe, passes through it.
 Every autumn between August and October thousands of birds fly through the reserve.
-This includes more than 29 000 storks, pelicans, and cranes, as well as over 3000 birds of pray, including the globally endangered Pallid Harrier /Circus macrourus/, Saker Falcon /Falco cherrug/ and Eastern Imperial Eagle /Aquila heliaca/.
+This includes more than 29 000 storks, pelicans, and cranes, as well as over 3000 birds of prairie, including the globally endangered Pallid Harrier /Circus macrourus/, Saker Falcon /Falco cherrug/ and Eastern Imperial Eagle /Aquila heliaca/.
 Dolphins can be spotted in the sea around the cape.

 The first records providing information about the people who lived on the cape date back to the 4th century BC, when the region was inhabited by Tirisis, a Thracian tribe.
 This was probably the reason why the first name of the cape was Tirisis.
-Later the fortified wall that was initially laid by the Thracian tribe was restored and another fortified line was built.
+Later, the fortified wall that was initially laid by the Thracian tribe was restored and another fortified line was built.
 The settlement consisted of two parts: inner town and outer town.
 The first wall protected the town from the direction of the land.
 Its remains now stand 2 m high and 440 m long.
 The remains of many buildings were discovered on the territory of the outer town.
 A large building that used to be a 4th century AD bath has been preserved to this day and can be found there.
 Tourists can also see an almost completely preserved vaulted mason tomb from the same period.
-During the archaeological digs several medieval churches were discovered as well.
+During the archaeological digs, several medieval churches were discovered as well.

 There are many legends related to Cape Kaliakra.
 The most famous one tells the story of 40 Bulgarian girls led by the beautiful Kaliakra who jumped from the rocks and into the sea to escape from the Ottomans.
 They braided their hair together to make sure no one would back away.